Last Updated on

 • News Publishers can use both web push notifications and mobile notifications from a mobile app to alert past visitors and app users to new content, breaking news, and special offers

 • eCommerce Stores can promote special offers, new products, and offer special discounts to drive up conversions.
-With mobile notifications tied to an app user’s account it would also be possible to send personalised notifications notifying customers about their orders similarly to how Amazon does.
+With mobile notifications tied to an app user’s account it would also be possible to send personalized notifications notifying customers about their orders similarly to how Amazon does.

-• Elearning platforms can share snippets of information on courses, promotions, and free content - and with mobile app notifications could give students individual updates about the courses they are enrolled in.
+• E-learning platforms can share snippets of information on courses, promotions, and free content - and with mobile app notifications could give students individual updates about the courses they are enrolled in.

-• Communities can use notifications to promote hot threads or discussions, drive users back into the app/site, and with personalised mobile notifications could alert individual users when they receive messages or requests like the Facebook app does
+• Communities can use notifications to promote hot threads or discussions, drive users back into the app/site, and with personalized mobile notifications could alert individual users when they receive messages or requests like the Facebook app does

 As you can see there is a wide range of possibilities.
 Almost every business that values engagement, traffic and conversion opportunities can find a good use for push notifications in the mix.